codeforboston/finda/readme.md

 2. You want to put it online.
 3. You want people to be able to search data and find the services they need near them.

+## How to develop

+    npm install
+    npm install -g http-server
+    http-server

+Visit [localhost:8080](http://localhost:8080/) to see the app.

 ## I want to use this app for my data set.